k3s-io/docs/docs/installation/airgap.md

 ### Prerequisites

-- Before installing K3s, complete the the [Private Registry Method](#private-registry-method) or the [Manually Deploy Images Method](#manually-deploy-images-method) above to prepopulate the images that K3s needs to install.
+- Before installing K3s, complete the [Private Registry Method](#private-registry-method) or the [Manually Deploy Images Method](#manually-deploy-images-method) above to prepopulate the images that K3s needs to install.
 - Download the K3s binary from the [releases](https://github.com/rancher/k3s/releases) page, matching the same version used to get the airgap images.
 Place the binary in `/usr/local/bin` on each air-gapped node and ensure it is executable.
 - Download the K3s install script at https://get.k3s.io.
 Place the install script anywhere on each air-gapped node, and name it `install.sh`.